mikafeng/20-React-Portfolio/README.md

 # Developer Portfolio

-A portfolio built with React and Bootstrap showcasing different projects with an about me, contact and footer section.
+A portfolio built with React and Bootstrap showcasing different projects with an about me, project, contact and footer section.

 ## Description